 Ethics Statement & Publication Malpractice Statement

-Our Publication Ethics are based on COPE’s Best Practice Guidelines for Journal Editors.
+Our Publication Ethics are based on COPE’s Best Practice Guidelines for Journal Editors, Reviewers and Authors.

 Duties of Authors